 Yes to Color!

 Many believe that black is slimming and professional.
 But, unless your hair is black, black is probably not one of your best colors.
 Wearing colors that mirror your personal coloring will create a more vibrant look.

 There is a very good chance that you instinctively know what looks best on you.
 Go with it!

-March your skin color: the pink, red or salmon tones of your skin are very flattering.
-To find your precise shade, get your ears, cheeks or nose very cold and match!
+March your skin color.
+The pink, red or salmon tones of your skin are very flattering.
+To find your precise shade, get your ears, cheeks or nose very cold and match them!

-Vein color: match the color of the veins in your wrist.
-This will also be a good color for you.
+Vein color.
+Match the color of the veins in your wrist.
+This will also likely be a good color for you.

 Prints & Stripes

 Please do not wear small prints or narrow stripes.